 The 10th Earl met his third wife in 2001 at a tawdry establishment on the French Riviera.
 The former Jamila Ben M’Barek, who was born in Paris to Tunisian-Moroccan parents, became another Countess of Shaftesbury when the couple married in November 2002.
 But the couple soon separated, and Lord Shaftesbury found a new exotic girlfriend by April 2004.

 In November 2004, Lord Shaftesbury traveled to the Riviera to meet with his estranged wife and discuss their pending divorce.
 He was last seen checking out of his Cannes hotel on November 5, 2004.
-The earl’s girlfriend and the lawyer eventually reported the earl’s disappearance to the police.
+The earl’s girlfriend and lawyer eventually reported his disappearance to the police.
 The family and authorities originally assumed he’d been kidnapped, but there were no clues about his whereabouts.